Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 ### 1.2 Scope

 This product is a Rocket Simulation program.
-The program shall provide an automation of simulation program OpenRocket to give a prediction of the flight performance of a rocket.
+The program shall provide an automation of simulation program OpenRocket to give a prediction of the flight performance of a rocket [1].
 The program shall provide likely landing locations based on varying parameters such as launch angle and parachute ejection time, through a form of Monte Carlo simulation to determine whether the flight is safe.
 The program shall provide estimate PID control parameters through the simulation.

 ### 1.3 Product overview